franz-sotoleal/PQD-BE/README.md

 <img src="img/2021_03_04_pqd_high_level_system.png" width="500" title="High level architecture of the PQD">

 The PQd can be run on a local machine with no containers for development activities.
-However, to deploy the PQD to a web instance, such as AWS EC2, then there are some simple steps you would have to follow:
+However, **to deploy the PQD to a web instance**, such as AWS EC2, then there are some simple steps you would have to follow:

 1. Create AWS EC2 instance, install Docker, and docker-compose (more information can be read from [here](https://medium.com/@umairnadeem/deploy-to-aws-using-docker-compose-simple-210d71f43e67)).
 Follow the steps:
 1.1.
 Create AWS EC2 Linux instance (doesn't have to be AWS, its just an example I used)